Hallockville Museum Farm

 SUNSCREEN and BUG SPRAY

-We also recommend your child bring a sun hat to camp.
+Since children will be engaged in outdoor activities, sunscreen and insect repellent are recommended.
+We also recommend that your child bring a sun hat to camp.

 TICKS